-The worldsteel LCI study quantifies resources use, energy and environmental emissions associated with the processing of approx. fourteen steel industry products, from the extraction of raw materials in the ground through to the steel factory gate (“cradle-to-gate”), and produced via the blast furnace/basic oxygen furnace and the electric arc furnace routes.
-The fourteen products included in the original study were: hot rolled coil; pickled hot rolled coil; cold rolled coil; finished cold rolled coil; tinplated coil; tin-free steel; hot-dipped galvanised; electro-galvanised; organic coated flat; plate; tubes; rebar/wire rod; engineering steel and sections.
+The worldsteel LCI study quantifies resources use, energy and environmental emissions associated with the processing of 16 steel industry products, from the extraction of raw materials in the ground through to the steel factory gate (“cradle-to-gate”), and produced via the blast furnace/basic oxygen furnace and the electric arc furnace routes.
+The 16 products included in the study are: hot rolled coil; pickled hot rolled coil; cold rolled coil; finished cold rolled coil; tinplated coil; tin-free steel; hot-dipped galvanised; electro-galvanised; organic coated flat; plate; rebar; wire rod; engineering steel; VO pipe; welded pipe and sections.
 These products represent more than 80 percent of steel production by product category.

 The worldsteel LCI study is one of the most comprehensive LCI studies ever carried out for a material, and was probably one of the first completed in accordance with the ISO standards on LCA (ISO 14040 series).
 It was an exhaustive process to collate some 20,000 items of data from the participating steel companies and to create various models and calculations for upstream processes.
 Therefore, it offers enormous scope for data analysis, trending, benchmarking and investigating environmental significance.